If you’re lucky enough to get a second chance at something, don’t waste it.

 The neighbourhood closes down 34th Street for a few blocks for the markets every Sunday year-round, rain or shine.
 It reminded me of the Brooklyn Flea I had visited previously with its stalls upon stalls of the most random antiques and vintage products you could imagine.
 This includes bullets, typewriter key cufflinks, pieces of dolls (I mean separated legs and arms) name tags taken from work uniforms, badges and the usual books, clothes and jewellery.
 Further down you will find other locals selling homemade wares and food trucks for lunch.

 Weird and Wacky

 We then walked up Phinney Avenue and stopped for some free samples at Theo Chocolate before heading back towards Fremont Street, the main thoroughfare.
 There are some good looking dining options in the area and trendy boutiques, but the chief drawcard is the weirdness.
 First up is a controversial Lenin Statue (bigger than anticipated).
 Then there is the infamous Fremont Troll hiding under the Aurora Bridge with car-crushing abilities.
 Next up is the rocket ship attached to Burnt Sugar and the planet resembling Jupiter (I think) opposite.
-Finally, the Statue of Interlaben, where you must look at the dog’s face.
+Finally, the Waiting for the Interurban statue (above), where you must look at the dog’s face.
 Such a fantastic area buzzing with quirkiness and full of life.

 I also noticed immediately the friendly people.
 It was like being back in my beloved south when a cyclist said excuse me when he rode passed us (when does that EVER happen?), the bus drivers said hello when we entered and the servers greeted us with smiles.
 Bless you, Seattle.